Hijack Execution Flow: Загрузка сторонних DLL-библиотек

 Other sub-techniques of Hijack Execution Flow (13)

 Adversaries may execute their own malicious payloads by side-loading DLLs.
-Similar to DLL Search Order Hijacking, side-loading involves hijacking which DLL a program loads.
+Similar to DLL, side-loading involves hijacking which DLL a program loads.
 But rather than just planting the DLL within the search order of a program then waiting for the victim application to be invoked, adversaries may directly side-load their payloads by planting then invoking a legitimate application that executes their payload(s).
 Side-loading takes advantage of the DLL search order used by the loader by positioning both the victim application and malicious payload(s) alongside each other.
 Adversaries likely use side-loading as a means of masking actions they perform under a legitimate, trusted, and potentially elevated system or software process.
 Benign executables used to side-load payloads may not be flagged during delivery and/or execution.
 Adversary payloads may also be encrypted/packed or otherwise obfuscated until loaded into the memory of the trusted process.(Citation: FireEye DLL Side-Loading)

 Примеры процедур |